damianhakert/damianhakert.github.io/source/handbook/index.html.md

    * Everyone is free to add subjects.
 Please start with your name and be sure to link to an issue, merge request or commit if it is relevant.
    * When done with a point mention the subject of the next item and hand over to the next person.
    * When someone passes the call to you, no need to say, “Can you hear me?”
 Just begin talking.
 If we can’t hear you, we’ll let you know.
-1. We have functional group updates (1 group per call) for the following groups: Marketing, Sid, Product, Sales, Ops, Support, HR, Finance, Development, Front-end, and UX/UI.
+1. We have functional group updates (1 group per call) for the following groups: Marketing, Sid, Product, Sales, Ops, Support, People Ops, Finance, Development, Front-end, and UX/UI.
 Please limit the updates to 10 minutes or less.
-   * We also encourage team members that are not the head of the department to give the functional group update.
-This can assist in their professional development as well as give the organization a different view of what that department does.
+   * We also encourage team members who are not the head of the department to give the functional group update.
+This will support professional development as well as give the organization a different view of what that department is working on.
 1. We ask 15-20 people per day to share updates about the most exciting thing from your past or upcoming week/weekend.
 If anyone has something they'd like to talk about, last person in the list will ask the group if they have anything else to share.
    * The team agenda lists who is meant to speak on which day; this can be altered daily if conflicts arise.
    * There is no need to excuse yourself with "I didn't do anything interesting", "I just watched television" or "That's all".
 It is not a competition.
 Instead share the most interesting detail, for example what television show you watched, book you are reading, video game you played or what recipe you cooked.